ighour/my-next-adventure/README.md

 - [ ] Set app theme

 ### Future

+- [ ] App Internationalization
+- - Check for packages and tools
+- - Start with port and eng

+- [ ] Adventure + Challenge Internationalization
+- - Check for packages and tools (would it work?? or need to save in DB??)
+- - Idea: intermediate table with AdventureTemplate and ChallengeTemplate lang.
+Can only have challenges from same lang as adventure.
+When create the adventure, save data from the lang and save which lang it is.
+- - Show lang in adventure listing and details.

 - [ ] Can replace-delete current image?
 Save ID and get full url instead of full url?